 Vayellane - Perched at the border of the Spinwood, this elf-influenced town acts as the gate into the wood.
-Visits to Spindlegrove must pass through Vayellane, lest the visitors never return.
-Loggers, hunstmen, woodsmen, herbalists, and any other visitor to the woods must also visit Vayellane first.

 Villa Beata - The Beautiful Village is the northernmost outpost of Aden.
 It's a vacation spot near enough to visit the Crystal Beaches, the only safe harbor in the Serpent Sea, and one of the few places to make safe crossing between Golir and Aden.
 The town may be small but the inhabitants are cosmopolitan and well educated.